cortexproject/cortex/docs/getting_started.md

 In this last demo we'll show how Cortex can replicate data among three nodes, and demonstrate Cortex can tolerate a node failure without affecting reads and writes.

-First clean up the last demo and run a new consul and gradana:
+First clean up the last demo and run a new Consul and Grafana:

 ```sh
 $ docker rm -f cortex1 cortex2 consul grafana